avalonv/reCBZ/README.md

 ### Examples:

-Test multiple formats and ask which one to use:
+Convert 'Blame!
+Master Edition v06.cbz' to various formats and ask which one to use:

     reCBZ --assist 'Blame!
 Master Edition v06.cbz'